Another version of the fanny pack?

 5. Assemble the sides

-For the large model: carefully follow the rounding of part P3 + P4.
+For the large model: carefully follow the curve of piece P3 + P4.

 SMALL MODEL VIEW